 At Camp Worth, our team recognizes the connection between nutrition, diet, and autism.
 We believe that a proper diet can help children and adolescents with autism succeed more than children without a healthy diet.
 If you are a parent of a child or adolescent with autism and you’re having trouble with them eating correctly, learn more about our exceptional autism nutrition therapy program by contacting Camp Worth today by calling 855.915.2545 or completing our convenient online form.

-Some Common Mealtime Issues
+Common Mealtime Issues

 Some of the most common issues surrounding autism involve the fact that many people on the spectrum have difficulty with fine motor skills.
 This makes it difficult to hold and drink from a cup or use a fork.
 After a time, the person may prefer only finger foods because they are less frustrating.
 The texture is another major issue.
 Think about the child that says they don’t like carrots.
-You can’t get them to eat cooked carrots but one day you find them munching on one picked straight from your garden.
+You can’t get them to eat cooked carrots, but one day you find them munching on one picked straight from your garden.
 This indicates a texture problem.
 These are easy to deal with.
 It doesn’t hurt to give them raw carrots instead of cooked ones.
 This isn’t as easy with other things, though.

-Contact Our Treatment Program at Camp Worth
+Treatment Programs at Camp Worth

 The adolescent years are difficult for everyone.
 When your child also deals with autism, these years can seem like constant battles.
-Whether the issues are education, emotional regulation, life skills or diet and autism, we have the knowledgeable staff to deal with.
+Whether the issues are education, emotional regulation, life skills, nutrition, diet, and autism, we have the knowledgeable staff to deal with.
 At Camp Worth, we will work with not only your adolescent but also you to help your family navigate these crucial years more smoothly.
 We know that every child can learn and grow into independence.
 As a result, we offer a wide range of helpful treatment programs to give your child the skills they need to overcome their autism symptoms.
 A few of our treatment programs include: